 While the natural tendency for homeowners is to clean up, repair the damage and discard debris, this should not be done immediately.
 The damage and debris should be preserved until your insurance company’s adjuster has inspected the premises.
 Photos or video also should be taken of any damages resulting from the hail storm.
 The nature and extent of your loss will be easier to communicate later if you have video or photos depicting the damage.
 Homeowners also should inventory all damage to the building and personal property.
 This inventory should be provided to the insurance adjuster.

-How do I determine the types of damage covered by my homeowner’s policy?
+How do you determine the types of damage covered by your homeowner’s policy?

 After a hail storm that damages your home, you should review the policy carefully to determine what damage is covered by the policy.
 If there are parts of your homeowner’s insurance policy that you do not understand, you should highlight those sections of the policy.
 The insurance adjuster should be asked about language or provisions that are unclear or confusing.
 If you have misplaced your policy or it was damaged in the storm, you should immediately request a copy of your policy.